Ivaldivi/Geocache/README.md

 ____________________

 ### Mac-Cache & User Instructions:
-Our Macalester-themed geocaching app is aimed at all Macalester students, and Mac-Groveland residents.
-Our game features fun locations in and around Macalester's campus to engage students and push them to find new places.
+Our Macalester-themed geocaching app is aimed at all Macalester students and Mac-Groveland residents.
+The premise is users may choose a special goal location to travel to (by foot or other means of transportation), where their journey is enhanced by a given map and compass (an arrow that points in the direction of the goal) tools.
+When arriving at a location, users are rewarded with a victory screen accompanied by bagpipe music, where users can leave comments for others who travel to the exact location.
+Our game features fun locations around Macalester's campus to engage students and push them to find new places.
+This app encourages exploration and connecting with others as users find new locations and leave comments.

 In order to use the app, they should first download the expo go app which can be found here: